cataseven/Binance-Wallet-Integration-Home-Assistant/README.md

 ## Support

 If you encounter any issues or have a suggestion for improvement, please open an issue on the [GitHub Issues](https://github.com/cataseven/Home-Assistant-Binance-Integration/issues) page.

+## ⭐ Support
+If you like this card, feel free to ⭐ star the project on GitHub and share it with the Home Assistant community!